moebius-rex/primes/docker/README.md

 # Using Docker to run Sieve of Eratosthenes implementations

-The Prime project includes **Docker** configuration files that let you build Docker images and launch Docker containers that run the project's Sieve of Eratosthenes implementations to compute and print all prime numbers in a given range.
+The Primes project includes **Docker** configuration files that let you build Docker images and launch Docker containers that run the project's Sieve of Eratosthenes implementations to compute and print all prime numbers in a given range.
 This document is a guide to building one or more of these images and launching one or more of these containers.
 An understanding of Docker is *not* required — simply follow the step-by-step instructions in this document.

 ## Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop) installed and running on your desktop.

 Throughout this guide, the `%` sign is used to indicate the command prompt; what follows the prompt is the command that you enter.
 All commands must be entered at a command prompt in a terminal window on `macOS` and `Linux` systems, or a `CMD` or `PowerShell` window on `Windows` systems.
-All commands should be run fron the top level of the Prime project installation, i.e., whatever location on disk you chose to clone the project's contents to.
+All commands should be run fron the top level of the Primes project installation, i.e., whatever location on disk you chose to clone the project's contents to.

 ## Step-by-step Guide